 The book: Despite the hard-sell from Orion and Waterstone's, this signing wasn't really about the books.
 David Simon and George Pelecanos mostly spoke about The Wire, prompted by audience questions that were nine-tenths about the TV series.

 The stars: The writers took turns to answering questions and supported one another's responses in a way that hinted at their strong working relationship.
 Pelecanos and Simon both fielded a lot of odd questions, but were largely unflappable.
 Simon demonstrated a pretty impressive vocabulary.
 Both demonstrably came to life when interesting questions engaged them (music, the legalisation of marijuana and basketball).

 The crowd: This wasn't really about books.
 The audience was there to talk TV and film.
 Specifically, how to break into it.

 Outside of The Wire, I doubt many people even realised who Pelecanos was - and at least one audience member expressed the pleasant surprise that he'd actually written something else (16 books and counting...).

 There were a few annoying patterns - virtually everyone asked two questions when passed the microphone.
-And there were an inordinate number of references to supplementary sections of The Guardian (most of which were meaningless to the guests of honor).
-Without sounding too snooty, perhaps the better prep reading would've been A Firing Offense?
+And there were an inordinate number of references to supplementary sections of The Guardian (most of which were meaningless to the guests of honour).
+Without sounding too snooty, perhaps audience members would've been better off reading some novels instead?